oppia/oppia-web-developer-docs/Installing-Oppia-(Linux;-Python-3).md

 2. Navigate to the folder (`cd opensource/`).
 Next, we'll [fork and clone](https://help.github.com/articles/fork-a-repo/) the Oppia repository.

 3. Navigate to https://github.com/oppia/oppia.
 In the top right corner opposite the repository name `oppia/oppia`, first click the `Star` button to easily track updates, discussions, and new features.
-This helps you stay engaged with the community and encourages continued development!
+This helps you stay engaged with the community and encourages continued development.

 4. Next, click the `Fork` button to create your own copy of the repository.